ciur/eugenci.com/_posts/2019-09-25-simple-skills-chess.markdown

 ---
 layout: post
-title:  "On Simple Skills"
+title:  "On Simple Skills - Chess"
 date:   2019-09-24 08:00:00 +0200
 categories: intro
 ---

+Since 2 years I have a new hobby - chess.
+I started from an absolute beginner level with zero prior experience.

 ![chess](/assets/chess.png)

 One can learn basic chess theory in matter of days or at most couple of weeks of youtube videos on the subject; maybe one or two books will help as well.
+As a matter of the fact in Germany chess is taught in primary school.
+I have seen many 6 or 7 years kids pretty good with chess basics.
+My point here is that as a skill it is defined by few very simple rules - so simple - that  that 6 y.o. kids can learn the them without much effort.

 However, what I find absolutely amazing is how much practice is necessary to truly master the game.
 By mastering the game I mean having [ELO rating](https://en.wikipedia.org/wiki/Chess_rating_system#Elo_rating_system) of